Skip to content

 Infrastructure, not organizer

-A structured corpus is a reliable input to future applications: AI agents, search systems, automation pipelines, and tools that do not yet exist.
+A structured, vector-indexed corpus is a reliable input to future applications: AI agents, semantic search, automation pipelines, and tools that do not yet exist.

 fialr /FYL-er/ — from filar, Latin filum (thread).